FAQ ‒ About the Bookmaking Competition

 7. Are there any restrictions on the books?

 • While most students write and illustrate their own books, collaborations are permitted.
-No more than two students may work together on a book.
+No more than two students are allowed to work on a book.

-• There are no restrictions on the art mediums used in bookmaking, but the size of the books is limited to no more than 15 by 18 inches.
+• There are no restrictions on the art mediums used, but the size of the books is limited to no more than 15 by 18 inches.

 8. Who are the judges and what criteria do they use?